vaheed/everestctl-api/README.md

 - Container expects kubeconfig mounted at `/root/.kube/config`.
 - To enable RBAC apply, set `EVEREST_RBAC_APPLY_CMD="everestctl access-control import --file {file}"` or point to your tooling.
 If not set, RBAC step is skipped.
 - Logs are structured JSON and include a request correlation id.
 Send `X-Request-ID` to propagate your own id; the API also returns `X-Request-ID` on all responses.
+ - If no operators are specified in the request, the API enables a default set to satisfy everestctl (at least one is required).
+Configure with `BOOTSTRAP_DEFAULT_OPERATORS` (default: `postgresql`).
+You can also specify explicitly: `{ "username": "alice", "operators": {"postgresql": true} }`.

 ## Configuration